greipadmin/greip/README.md

 ## The widgets

-Currently greip contains the following widgets:
+Currently Greip contains the following widgets:

 * **ColorButton**, a button that represents a color and opens one of this color choosers:
  * **_ColorChooserHSB_**, selects a color by hue, brightness and saturation.